TriplyDB/Documentation/docs/triply-etl/extract/record/index.md

 }
 ```

 Notice that the two records that are logged from an XML source are completely identical to the two records that were previously logged from a JSON source.
 This is an essential property of TriplyETL: it treats data from any source system in the same way, using the same intermediary Record format.

 This makes it easy to write pipelines that process data from a large number of different data sources.
 This also makes replacing a data source in one format with a data source in another format a relatively cheap operation.
 More often than not, only the source extractor needs to be changed, and all transformations and assertions remain as they were.

 ## Special keys

 Records in TriplyETL contain several special keys.
 These special keys start with a dollar sign character (`$`).
-The special keys contain values that are interted during the Extract step.
+The special keys contain values that are inserted during the Extract step.
 These special keys can be used in the same way as regular keys in your TriplyETL configuration.
 We now discuss these special keys in detail.

 ### Special key `$recordId`

 The special key `$recordId` assigns a unique number to every record that is processed in one single run of a TriplyETL pipeline.

 If the source data does not change, multiple runs of the TriplyETL pipeline will always generate the same record IDs.
 However, if source data changes, multiple runs of the TriplyETL pipeline may generate different record IDs for the same record.

 #### Use case: Unique identifiers